mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 docker push "$GCR_IMAGE_PATH"
 ```

-Then, use the `update-container` command to update the Docker image on a running GCE instance:
+Then, use the `update-container` command to update the Docker image on your running GCE instance:

 ```bash
 gcloud compute \